notparallax/football-analyzer/README.md

 # football-analyzer
-A football data analyzer app that predicts the probability of a team winning a match based on a lot of criterias,
+A football data analyzer app that predicts the probability of a team winning a match based on a lot of criterias.